Code-random/Simple-python-calculator/README.md

-Just a simple calculator make in python.
+Repository of calculators in Python.